1. The Weigh in is an integral part of any boxing event and must be completed professionally by a registered and qualified boxing official.

 9. Nudity.
 Male and Females Elite and Development boxers are permitted to remove all clothing to make weight.
 Where possible the official conducting the weigh in should be the same gender as the boxer.
 If this is not possible a screen or large towel can be held up by a chaperone.

-- Advice from the Army BA is that the time between the end of the General Weigh in and the start of boxing should not be less than 6 hours.
+The time between the end of the General Weigh in and the start of boxing should not be less than 6 hours and no more than 12 hours.

-- Advice from the Army BA is that the time between the end of a Daily Weigh in and the start of boxing should not be less than 3 hours.
+The time between the end of a Daily Weigh in and the start of boxing should not be less than 3 hours and no more than 12 hours.